SpawnID0000/Spawn/README.md

   Manage and update your favorite artists, albums, or tracks.
 Favorites are stored in JSON files and can be used to filter curated playlists.

 - **Curated Playlists:**
-  Spawn supports several playlist curation methods:
+  Cave supports several playlist curation methods:
   - **Basic Curation:** Groups tracks by genre (using a comprehensive genre dictionary with subgenre and synonym support), then shuffles tracks within each cluster.
   - **Feature‑Based Curation:** Uses numeric audio features (e.g. tempo, loudness) to reorder tracks in each genre cluster.
   - **Advanced Curation:** Leverages track embeddings and a trained ML model to implement a “chain‑based” nearest‑neighbor approach for smooth transitions between tracks, based on the Deej-AI project (https://github.com/teticio/Deej-AI)